michael-milette/moodle-local_aiid/README.md

 * [Nobody but the author yet - be the first?]

-Thank you also to all the people who have requested features, tested and reported bugs.
+Thank you to the people who have requested features, tested and reported bugs.

 **Pending Features**

-If have specific requirements, consider contributing or hiring us to accelerate development.
+If you have specific requirements, consider hiring us.

 [(Back to top)](#table-of-contents)